-Burning Mouth Syndrome is complex to detect.
-Moreover, one of the many reasons why it is so is because people suffering from this condition usually do not have mouth problem which the dentist or doctor can see at the time of examination.
+Burning Mouth Syndrome is also challenging to detect.
+Moreover, one of the many reasons people suffer from this condition usually does not have an oral health problem that the dentist or doctor can see at the time of examination.

-So, often times, the dentist or doctor may refer their patient to a specialist.
+So, often, the dentist or doctor may refer their patient to a specialist.
 People who specialize in diagnosing this condition compose of dentists who specialize in oral surgery or oral medicine.
-On the other hand, other specialists comprise of doctors who are regarded as throat, nose and ear specialists, dermatologists or gastroenterologists.
+On the other hand, other specialists comprise doctors like throat, nose, ear specialists, dermatologists, or gastroenterologists.

 - Salivary flow test